kej715/DtCyber/NOS2.8.7/README.md

 - **HASP**.
 Information about mainframes to which NOS 2.8.7 can connect using IBM's `HASP` data communication protocol.
 - **Host ID**.
 The identifier of the local NOS 2.8.7 host.
+- **Network Interface**.
+Declaration of a network interface used by the host computer to support *DtCyber's* data communication.
 - **NJE**.
 Information defining private routes in a network of mainframes interconnected by IBM's `NJE` (Network Job Entry) data communication protocol.
 - **RHP**.
 Information defining the topology of a network of mainframes running